Programs

 Students showcase their knowledge and expertise by investigating a research problem of scientific nature in a relevant area of interest.

-* This format is generally reserved for those intending on pursuing their studies
+* This format is generally reserved for those intending on pursuing further studies in a PhD program.

 Grading is based upon the European Credit Transfer System (ECTS), a grading scale developed to better understand and compare grades given, according to different national systems.